MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 print $tx->res->body();
 ```

 This will display the HTML `<body>` contents.
 But, that's not really very interesting.
-Using a regex to find everything between `<body>` and </body> isn't so difficult.
+Using a regex to find everything between `<body>` and `</body>` isn't so difficult.
 But, we can do much more interesting and powerful things very easily with a Mojo response.

+##CSS Selectors

 The `res` response object also provides a `dom` object, that gives the ability to select parts of an HTML document using CSS selectors.
 So, if I have a document with a `#main` div, I can retrieve just the contents of that div using something like: